nazar-shcherbyna/progit-book/tags.md

 ### Sharing tags

-By default, the **git push** command doesn't transfer tags to temote servers.
+By default, the **git push** command doesn't transfer tags to remote servers.
 You have to explicitly push tags to a shared server after you have created them.

 **git push origin [tag-name]**